 4. Discussion

-The current study aimed to explore the knowledge, attitude, and practice among college students toward antibiotic use and resistance.
-To the extent of the authors' knowledge, this is the first study carried out among Israeli college students.
-We found that half of the participants reported the use of antibiotics in the year prior to the study (Sakr et al., 2020; Jifar & Ayele, 2018).
-However, In the UK, a third have used antibiotics in the previous year (Dyar et al., 2018).
-Similar to our findings, some students in the UK started treatment from leftover antibiotics without getting a prescription (Dyar et al., 2018).
-Although the differences are insignificant, the phenomenon is more common among health sciences students compared to students from other disciplines.
-It is possible that health sciences students have higher rates of family members from health professions, thus better access to drugs without prescription.
-Researchers suggest that knowledge among health sciences students influences the disposition to antibiotic usage (Odetokun et al., 2019; Al-Taani et al., 2022).
+The current study aimed to explore knowledge, attitudes, and practices among college students related to antibiotic use and resistance.
+To the best of our knowledge, this is the first such study conducted among Israeli college students.
+We found that half of the participants reported having used antibiotics in the year prior to the study (Sakr et al., 2020; Jifar & Ayele, 2018).
+However, in the UK, one-third of respondents indicated that they had used antibiotics in the previous year (Dyar et al., 2018).
+In line with our findings, some students in the UK began treatment using leftover antibiotics without getting a new prescription (Dyar et al., 2018).
+Although differences among groups were not significant, this phenomenon was nonetheless more common among students in the Health Sciences relative to other disciplines.
+It is possible that these Health Sciences students are more likely to have family members from health professions, thus providing better access to drugs without a prescription.
+Researchers suggest that knowledge among Health Sciences students influences their disposition to antibiotic usage (Odetokun et al., 2019; Al-Taani et al., 2022).

-We also found that overall, the level of knowledge and attitude was not satisfactory.
-The knowledge about the necessity of antibiotics in different medical conditions was rather low (average 5.75 out of 12), similarly the level of knowledge about antibiotic resistance (average 4.91 out of 8).
+We also found that, overall, the level of knowledge and attitudes regarding antibiotic resistance were unsatisfactory.
+Participant knowledge about the necessity of antibiotic use for the treatment of different medical conditions was rather low (average: 5.75/12), as was the level of knowledge about antibiotic resistance (average: 4.91/8).
 Comparably, in previous studies, low knowledge about antibiotic resistance was documented among students in different countries (Mo et al., 2019; Sakr et al., 2020; Odetokun et al., 2019; Jairoun et al., 2019; McClelland et al., 2021; Marzan et al., 2021).
-Moreover, health sciences students had significantly better knowledge and were more aware of the problem of antibiotic resistance compared to social sciences or computers & management students.
-When comparing these findings to other studies conducted among university students, our results are in line with previous surveys conducted among students (Shahpawee et al., 2020; Jairoun et al., 2019; Sunusi et al., 2019; Huang et al., 2013; Chamoun et al., 2016).
-As for the knowledge about the necessity of antibiotics in different medical conditions, the same pattern was observed by Sakr et al. (2020), which found that a high percentage of university students agreed that antibiotics could be used to cure colds, fever, sore throat, and viral infections.
-These results are consistent with more findings that demonstrated misunderstandings regarding antibiotic use (Sakeena et al., 2018; Scaioli et al., 2015; Zaidi et al., 2020).
-A lack of understanding of the difference between bacterial and viral infections can cause inappropriate use of antibiotics and increase antibiotic resistance.
+Moreover, Health Sciences students exhibited significantly better knowledge and were more aware of the problem of antibiotic resistance as compared to Social Sciences or Computers & Management students.
+When comparing these findings to other studies conducted among university students, our results are in line with previous surveys (Shahpawee et al., 2020; Jairoun et al., 2019; Sunusi et al., 2019; Huang et al., 2013; Chamoun et al., 2016).
+With respect to student knowledge of the necessity of antibiotics for the treatment of different medical conditions, the same pattern was observed by Sakr et al. (2020), who found that a high percentage of university students agreed that antibiotics could be used to cure colds, fevers, sore throats, and viral infections.
+These results are consistent with other research highlighting misunderstandings pertaining to antibiotic use (Sakeena et al., 2018; Scaioli et al., 2015; Zaidi et al., 2020).
+A lack of understanding of the differences between bacterial and viral infections can contribute to the inappropriate use of antibiotics and to increased antibiotic resistance.

-As for Familiarity with four terms related to antibiotic resistance, the average knowledge was pretty low (2.52 out of 4).
-This is confirmed by previous research (Anyanwu et al., 2018; Ortega-Paredes et al., 2022).
-Students from developed countries like Australia, France, Italy, and other European countries have also expressed the necessity for additional learning on antibiotic resistance (McClelland et al., 2022; Dyar et al., 2013; Scaioli et al., 2015; Dyar et al., 2014).
+With respect to familiarity with four terms related to antibiotic resistance, the average knowledge was relatively low (2.52/4).
+This is consistent with previous research (Anyanwu et al., 2018; Ortega-Paredes et al., 2022).
+Students from developed countries including Australia, France, Italy, and other European countries have also expressed the necessity for additional learning related to antibiotic resistance (McClelland et al., 2022; Dyar et al., 2013; Scaioli et al., 2015; Dyar et al., 2014).

-All three groups of students perceived the severity of the phenomenon at a similar level without significant differences.
+All three groups of students perceived the severity of the phenomenon at a similar level without significant differences among disciplines.
 They all agreed that antibiotic resistance is a serious problem.
-These findings were similar to previous studies (Jifar & Ayele, 2018; Jairoun et al., 2019).
-It seems that despite the differences in the level of knowledge and awareness, all students intuitively understand the severity of the phenomenon of antibiotic resistance.
+These findings were similar to previous reports (Jifar & Ayele, 2018; Jairoun et al., 2019).
+It thus seems that despite the differences in the level of knowledge and awareness, all students intuitively understand the severity of the phenomenon of antibiotic resistance.